MEDomics-UdeS/MEDomicsTools/python.md

     def some_old_method(self):
         print(self._name)
 ```
-- @torch.no_grad(): deactivate autograd in PyTorch, for example when calculating validation losses without performing a backward pass on the model weights, equivalent of 'with torch.no_grad():'
+- @torch.no_grad(): deactivate autograd in PyTorch, for example when calculating validation losses without performing a backward pass on the model weights, equivalent of <em>with torch.no_grad():</em>

 Python has more awesome decorators for you, find out more about it here : [Python awesome decorators](https://github.com/lord63/awesome-python-decorator).